 The end of a familial era

 The 1997 Easter special would be his last time as Jim-Bob.
 By the time The Waltons as a show neared its end, its ratings had begun to slip.
 This is attributed to an array of causes, from competition with Mork and Mindy, to the usual trappings of a long-running show prominently featuring children growing up – and growing out of their youthful cuteness.
-They had to change their approach, and John-Boy did feature prominently in later installments, but behind the scenes, arguments stewed between Hammer and Ralph Waite concerning the scripts.
+They had to change their approach, and John-Boy did feature prominently in later installments, but behind the scenes, arguments stewed between Hamner and Ralph Waite concerning the scripts.
 And, of course, plenty of programs simply run as long as they can and reach the end of their welcome.

 In contrast to his own spiritual nature, Harper played a boy uninterested in church, more content with dreaming of something big but also more tangible than faith, like airplanes.
 But under this quasi-airhead persons was a quiet tragedy, embodied by the deceased twin Jim-Bob never got to meet.
 Some of this emotional angst would follow Harper in his personal life years later, but first, he had to determine what his next move would be once he stepped foot off Walton’s Mountain.

 Life after ‘The Waltons’